RaphaelCochez/EmailSystem/target/test-classes/server/data/FileDatabaseTest.md

 # FileDatabase Test Documentation

-This section describes the unit tests for the `FileDatabase.java` class.
-These tests verify core persistence functionality for user and email data using flat-file storage and GSON for JSON serialization.
+This document outlines the unit tests for the `FileDatabase.java` class.
+These tests verify that user and email data are correctly loaded into memory on server startup and saved to disk on shutdown, in compliance with CA2's memory-only runtime requirement.

+---

 ## Testing Framework